MotusWTS/motusServer/inst/doc/status_api.md

        - options: object with fields giving options:
           - includeUnknownProjects: include jobs with no associated motus project; typically for jobs initiated by staff or otherwise not having a useful concept of project
-          - includeSubjobs: logical: include jobs which are not top-level jobs?; default FALSE
+          - includeSubjobs: boolean: include jobs which are not top-level jobs?; default `false`
           - full: if `true`, then full details for the job (typically its parameters, log, summary, and list of product files) are returned in a JSON-formatted column called `data`
-          - countOnly: boolean; if true, return only a count of jobs for the given projectID and/or userID
+          - countOnly: boolean; if `true`, return only a count of jobs for the given projectID and/or userID
           - limit: integer; if present, maximum number of records to return.

       e.g.
-      curl --data-urlencode json='{"select":{"userno":232},"order":{"sortBy":"id","lastKey":[5000]},"authToken":"XXX"}' https://sgdata.motus.org/status2/list_jobs
+      curl --data-urlencode json='{"select":{"userID":232},"order":{"sortBy":"id","lastKey":[5000]},"authToken":"XXX"}' https://sgdata.motus.org/status2/list_jobs

    - return a list of jobs; unless includeSubjobs is true, return only top-level jobs.
      A top level job has one of these types: